sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/databricks-nodes/databricks-terminate-cluster.rst

 Databricks Terminate Cluster
 =========
 **Databricks Terminate Cluster** node can be used to terminate an existing Databricks Cluster.
 This action halts the cluster's compute resources, releasing them to help optimize costs by preventing charges for idle resources.
+This is particularly useful for managing costs when a cluster is no longer needed for ongoing workloads.

 This guide explains the setup process for the Databricks Terminate Cluster node.